Fiona Bevan

 Fiona Mackay Barclay Bevan is an English singer-songwriter from Suffolk, England.
 She co-wrote the song "Little Things" for One Direction along with Ed Sheeran, which became a number-one single in 13 countries and received a BMI award.

 Bevan has co-written songs released by Kylie Minogue, LIGHTS, 5 Seconds Of Summer, Tom Walker, Steps, Mika, Shane Filan, Hey Violet, and Natalie Imbruglia.
 She has also written and been featured on Stefflon Don's debut release.

-As an artist, Bevan's debut solo studio album Talk to Strangers', (April, 2014) was released on Navigator Records.
+As an artist, Bevan's debut solo studio album Talk to Strangers (April 2014) was released on Navigator Records.
 She has toured as a supporting act for Nick Mulvey, Ryan Keen, Ed Sheeran, Hawksley Workman, Ingrid Michaelson, Gwyneth Herbert, Luke Friend, and Bill Bailey.
 In 2014, Bevan completed a tour of Australia supporting Busby Marou, and the following year she toured Canada, supporting Hawksley Workman.

-Bevan runs a residency night at Servant Jazz Quarters in Dalston, London, called "Fiona Bevan Presents," featuring acts including Mercury Prize-nominated Sam Lee and Ed Harcourt, who also remixed her first single, "The Machine", in 2014.
+Bevan runs a residency night at Servant Jazz Quarters in Dalston, London, called "Fiona Bevan Presents", featuring acts including Mercury Prize-nominated Sam Lee and Ed Harcourt, who also remixed her first single, "The Machine", in 2014.

 Early life and education

 Bevan is of British and Canadian parentage.
 Her great-grandmother was the romantic novelist D. E. Stevenson, and Treasure Island author Robert Louis Stevenson was her great-great-grandfather's cousin.
 She was born in Bury St. Edmunds in Suffolk, brought up in Suffolk, and attended Colchester County High School for Girls.
+Bevan studied English literature at university.